 Federated learning would be one project in a portfolio - a technical approach that allows organisations to collaborate on predictive models without sharing sensitive individual data.

-But here's where the framework starts to strain.
+But this is where the framework starts to strain.

 The missions literature assumes you're working at the level of innovation policy - coordinating research funding, convening stakeholders, shaping markets.
 I'm a PhD researcher embedded in a single organisation, part of a small academic-practitioner collaboration.
 I don't have the positional authority to "seek stakeholder alignment" across the Swedish welfare system.